PiotrMachowski/lovelace-xiaomi-vacuum-map-card/README.md

 - **How to create a map?**

-  The easiest way is to use [Xiaomi Cloud Map Extractor](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor), but you can use any image (e.g. a screenshot from Mi Home/FloleVac).
+  The easiest way is to use [Xiaomi Cloud Map Extractor](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor), but you can use any image (e.g., a screenshot from Mi Home/FloleVac).

 - **Can I use image that has a perspective distortion?**